gracoes/little-java/advices.md

 4. When writing several functions for the same self-referential datatype, use visitor protocols so that all methods for a function can be found in a single class.

+5. When the additional consumed values change for a self-referential use of a visitor, don't forget to create a new visitor.

+6. When designing visitor protocols for many different types, create a unifying protocol using *Object*